Alice of Ibelin

 Alix of Ibelin (1304/1306 – after 6 August 1386), was Queen consort of Cyprus and nominal Queen consort of Jerusalem as the second wife of King Hugh IV of Cyprus.
 She was queen from 31 March 1324 until Hugh's abdication on 24 November 1358.
 Two of her sons, Peter and James reigned as kings of Cyprus.

 Life

 Alix was born in Cyprus sometime between 1304 and 1306, the only child of Guy of Ibelin, Lord of Nicosia and Isabelle of Ibelin.
 The House of Ibelin were a much-intermarried noble French family which had featured prominently in the Crusader states of Jerusalem and Cyprus since the 12th century.

 Alix lost her father when she was a small child and her mother died in 1315, when Alix was no older than 11 years.

-In 1310, she had been betrothed to Henry of Lusignan, the son of Amalric, Prince of Tyre.
+In 1310, she had been betrothed to Henry of Lusignan, the son of Amalric, Lord of Tyre.
 The betrothal was annulled that same year when Almaric was murdered and his family sought refuge in Armenia.